Reasoning graphs

 Introduce opposing argument that challenge the premises, allowing for a balanced evaluation.

-Sources are not claims — they’re where a Fact gets its authority.
-They ground a Fact in external research, data, or expertise.
+Sources are evidence anchors.
+They ground a fact in external research, data, reporting, or expertise.

 Example: